7th Floor, Phoenix House, 3 South Parade, Leeds, LS1 5QX

 We are seeking a Legal Counsel for an multi-jurisdictional financial services business based in Manchester.
 Our client are a successful and growing busisness with an excellent reputation and exciting growth plans into Europe.
 The successful candidate will be someone who has a strong understanding of commercial law specifically with exposure to a wide variety of commercial agreements.
 Ideally they will be around 5 years PQE and will have worked in a regulated market.
 Our client is also looking for someone with excellent communication skills and the ability to develop strong relationships with colleagues and stakeholders both in the UK and in Europe.
 In-house experience is welcomed but not essential.
 Located in Manchester, our client also offer in return an attractive salary and package, the opportunity to be involved with interesting and varied work and a supportive and enjoyable team to be a part of.
 We encourage interested applicants to apply immediately to be considered for short listing.
 Alternatively should you require further information or wish to discuss your suitability before applying please contact Joseph Aspinall in our Leeds office for a confidential discussion.
 Sellick Partnership is a market-leading professional services recruitment specialist operating across the UK.
 Over the years we have built up an enviable relationship with employers and our expert team of consultants boast up-to-date market knowledge and a strong reputation making Sellick Partnership best placed to help you.
 Sellick Partnership is proud to be an equal opportunities employer.
 Please note our advertisements use years' experience and salary levels purely as a guide.
 We are happy to consider applications from all candidates who are able to demonstrate the skills necessary to fulfil the role.
 For information on how your personal details may be used by Sellick Partnership, please review our data processing notice which can be found in the footer on our website.

-A leading international business with an established and extensive legal function are looking for an experienced Commercial Lawyer to join their team as an In-House Legal Counsel.
-Our client has been through a period of transformation and success in recent years, and have continued plans for expansion and profit growth.
-This is a unique and rare opportunity to join a busy department, working with an energetic and supportive team As a senior member of the legal team you will have responsibility for provision of legal advice on commercial contracts and agreements across a board spectrum of suppliers and partners.
-The successful candidate will be someone who has a strong understanding of commercial law specifically with exposure to a wide variety of commercial agreements.
-Ideally the role would suit someone with a minimum of 5 years PQE, who is commercially focused and is a confident, pragmatic Commercial Solicitor.
-Our client is also looking for someone with excellent communication skills and the ability to develop strong relationships with colleagues and stakeholders both in the UK and internationally.
-In-house experience is welcomed but not essential.
-Located in Kent, our client also offer in return an attractive salary and package, the opportunity to be involved with interesting and varied work and a supportive and enjoyable team to be a part of.
+Global financial services business seeks an In-House Legal Counsel for a permanent role based in Crewe.
+Our client is seeking an enthusiastic and capable commercial Lawyer with experience of a range of commercial contracts including supplier contracts, IT agreements and procurement.
+The preferred candidate would have in-house experience, a can-do attitude and will enjoy a fast paced environment in a large, dynamic, exciting and enjoyable team environment.
+Competitive salary and fantastic benefits package on offer, please apply for more details.
 We encourage interested applicants to apply immediately to be considered for short listing.
 Alternatively should you require further information or wish to discuss your suitability before applying please contact Joseph Aspinall in our Leeds office for a confidential discussion.
 Sellick Partnership is a market-leading professional services recruitment specialist operating across the UK.
 Over the years we have built up an enviable relationship with employers and our expert team of consultants boast up-to-date market knowledge and a strong reputation making Sellick Partnership best placed to help you.
 Sellick Partnership is proud to be an equal opportunities employer.
 Please note our advertisements use years' experience and salary levels purely as a guide.
 We are happy to consider applications from all candidates who are able to demonstrate the skills necessary to fulfil the role.
 For information on how your personal details may be used by Sellick Partnership, please review our data processing notice which can be found in the footer on our website.

 Asking for help in the workplace can be daunting, and it is something very few of us want to do.
 As people climb the career ladder, many think that asking for help at work shows a sign of weakness, and perhaps a lack of confidence in your position, however this could not be further than the truth.
 Asking your colleagues or manager for help can build relationships and even lead to career progression.
 In this blog, Manager Laura Smith looks at the best way to recognise when you need help and offers her advice on how to seek help in the workplace.
 I speak with candidates that are looking for their next legal job on a day-to-day basis and three reasons I am often given for why they are looking for a new role include having an unmanageable workload, being given work outside of their area of law or feeling like they cannot get to grips with a new IT system.
 Each of these scenarios can make somebody feel uncomfortable, and support is needed to ensure they are able to work.
 How to recognise when you may need to ask for help Many candidates I speak with choose not to raise concerns or ask for help from their line manager as they feel that it will come across that they are not able to cope with their role.
 This should not be the case and employees should be encouraged to seek help.
 If you are feeling overwhelmed at work, it is a good idea to pinpoint the problem that you are experiencing.
 This will ensure you are in control of the situation, and that you are in the best possible position to articulate your issues to a manager or colleague.
 If you have a lot of work on and are not able to meet the deadlines, this is a clear sign that you may need to ask for help.
 It could be that you just need to ask for a deadline extension or that you need some extra support in order to meet the deadline.
 The sooner you discuss this with your manager or colleagues, the better.
 This way you can manage expectations and ensure you deliver the work within a reasonable amount of time.
 If you are new to a role, and need some additional help on understanding something, make sure you ask for help sooner rather than later.
 It’s completely understandable to not know everything when you first start with a new business, so ensure you have all the knowledge available in order for you to effectively complete your work.
 How to ask for help effectively If you are worried that by asking for help you will look as though you are unable to cope with your work, take time to think about how you word it to your manager, and also a plan for how they can help.
 If you can identify where and how help could be given, this will show your manager that although you need help, you are still in control and you have thought about the situation thoroughly first.
 Scheduling a meeting with your manager will ensure that you have enough time to discuss everything in detail, and will show that you have thought everything through.
 Asking for help can assist in building relationships, improve health and wellbeing in the workplace, increase productivity and provide an opportunity to learn and expand skills.
 The benefits of accepting you need help and seeking this out within the workplace has so many potentially positive outcomes.
 What next?
 If you would like more advice on dealing with a situation in work, please feel free to contact me by emailing email@example.com, or if you are unhappy in work and would like to discuss what opportunities we currently have, please check out our latest legal jobs.